Assess your options for business growth

 - customer preferences, interests and lifestyle

-Once you identify the target segment, you should create a promotional strategy and find ways to attract and sell to customers within it.
+Once you identify your target segment, you should create a promotional strategy and find ways to attract and sell to customers within it.

 Common market development strategies

 Key market development strategies you could consider include:

 - pricing - you could implement competitive price structures with offers and discounts or, to command a higher price, provide a product with more value than the competitor's